rydmike/rydmike.github.io/blog_sliver_padding.md

+layout: page
+title: "Correct Way to Add Padding to Flutter Slivers"
 | [Home](https://rydmike.com) | [FlexColorScheme](colorscheme) | [Issues](issues) | [Flexfold](flexfold) |
 | [Blog](blog)                | [FlexColorPicker](colorpicker) | [Grid](gridview) | [Talo](talo)         |

-# Correct Way to Add Padding to Slivers
+# Correct Way to Add Padding to Flutter Slivers
 *(Feb 21, 2020)*

 You cannot wrap a Sliver with a normal Padding in Flutter.
 Well you can, but it will not render correctly if